Diego Fuoli

-Diego Licinio Lázaro Fuoli (born 20 October 1997) is a Spanish professional footballer who plays as a goalkeeper for Primera Federación club CE Sabadell FC.
+Diego Licinio Lázaro Fuoli (born 20 October 1997) is a Spanish professional footballer who plays as a goalkeeper for club CE Sabadell FC.

 Club career

-Born in Zaragoza, Aragon, Fuoli joined Villarreal CF's youth setup in 2015, from AD Stadium Casablanca.
+Born in Zaragoza, Aragon, Fuoli joined Villarreal CF's youth setup in 2015, from Stadium Casablanca.
 Promoted to the C-team for the 2016–17 season, he made his senior debut on 20 August 2016 by starting in a 2–2 Tercera División away draw against UD Alzira.

 After being a regular starter for the C-side, Fuoli was promoted to the reserves in July 2017.
 A backup to Ander Cantero in his first season and to Joan Femenías in his second, he became a regular starter in his third, but left the club on 30 June 2020.

 On 13 August 2020, Fuoli agreed to a contract with CE Sabadell, newly promoted to Segunda División.
 He made his professional debut on 5 November, starting in a 12– home loss against UD Almería.

 On 6 August 2021, after featuring rarely, Fuoli moved to another reserve team, UD Almería B in Tercera División RFEF.
 Initially a third-choice in the first team behind Fernando Martínez and Giorgi Makaridze, he was definitely promoted to the squad ahead of the 2022–23 campaign; despite the departure of the Georgian, he remained a third-choice after the arrival of Fernando Pacheco.

 Fuoli made his first team debut for the Rojiblancos on 13 November 2022, starting in a 2–0 away loss against CD Arenteiro, for the season's Copa del Rey.
+The following 11 July, he moved to Primera Federación side San Fernando CD.

+An undisputed starter, Fuoli joined fellow third division side SD Tarazona on 2 July 2024, where he was again a first-choice.
+Roughly one year later, he returned to Sabadell, and featured in 42 matches overall during the campaign as the club achieved promotion to division two.

+Controversies

+In June 2026, during the celebrations following the promotion of Sabadell to division two, Fuoli encouraged supporters to chant insults directed at Prime Minister of Spain Pedro Sánchez.
+The incident prompted the Government Delegate in Catalonia, Carlos Prieto Gómez, to call on Fuoli to issue a public apology to Sánchez, arguing that the chants encouraged social division through offensive and unsporting behaviour.
+In addition, the Federation of Neighbourhood Associations of Sabadell filed a complaint against the player alleging a hate crime.
+Shortly after, he apologized for the incident.